 The course costs £10/hour and lessons are of two-hour duration.

-The exam fee is about £165 in 2018.
+The exam fee is about £165 in 2018, and will be about £170 in 2019.
 You can take the exam locally at Anglia Ruskin University or choose from the many IELTS centres in the UK.
 Where you take your test will depend on your circumstances.
 You can look for exam centres at www.ielts.org

 You can apply online by clicking on the button below.
 Prospective candidates will be assessed initially through their application form and then with an interview face-to-face or via Skype.
 The purpose of this interview is both for tutors to assess your suitability for the course and also to give you the opportunity to find out more about the commitment you are taking on.